cape-/rings/plot.md

          ·.·
         ·.·.·
        ·.·.·.·
-Every time a task is moved forward an, a prompt appears to ask if an atomization should be applied to this task.
+Every time a task is moved forward an, a prompt is fired to ask the user if an atomization should be applied to the task.
+(This firing event can be improved by heuristics).
 Then a atomization event occurs.
 In the atomization event, the user can split the task into many subtasks.
 Then they will inherit the new ring of the parent task, and they will